No. 73: Series 4

 Eazi Target (Tony Hippolyte) – Ethel's friend from her days at the paper - became a semi-regular visitor to the house.
 Ethel ran in the local election to stand as an independent councillor, leading to Martin running against her, but both were beaten by Tony Deal.

-Meanwhile, Dawn had her roller boots spray painted by Paul King (as per King's music video "Love and Pride").
 Former pentathlete Kathy Tayler also dropped by to present sports-related items.

 Ethel reveals that she, Harry, Neil, Dawn and Hazel have been renovating the cellar under the stairs for use by bands to rehearse, with the bands' performances now taking place there rather than in the lounge or the back yard.
 The first artist to appear in the cellar was Nik Kershaw performing his then current single "Dancing Girls".

 Episode 7 saw Ethel absent for the first time, leaving Dawn, Neil, Hazel and Kim to hold the fort, but also drafting in David "Kid" Jensen to help around the house and Tony Deal to keep everyone in order and host the Sandwich Quiz.
 The second time Ethel was away this series saw Dawn host the Sandwich Quiz.

 This series saw former policeman Colin Daly, complete with a Sherlock Holmes-style deerstalker hat and his bloodhound Tracker, hold the first of his Supersleuth competition over several episodes.
 Shaw Taylor also popped by to assist with the competition.
-The grand final was held in the lounge of No.73 during the final episode of Series 4 with the finalists answering questions delivered by Shaw about the happenings of that episode, with the 4 children who got the most correct answers in each age and gender categories (boy and girl, ages 11-13 and 14-16) winning the grand prize of a trip to New York.
+The grand final was held in the lounge of No.73 during the final episode of Series 4 with the finalists answering questions delivered by Shaw about the happenings of that episode, with the 4 children who got the most correct answers in each age and gender categories (boy and girl, ages 11–13 and 14–16) winning the grand prize of a trip to New York.

 Poet Roger McGough also made regular visits to compile the No.73 Novel Novel, a novella telling a story about Ethel.
 While Roger wrote the first and final chapters, he invited viewers throughout the series to write the following chapters which must contain exactly 73 words, with the best entry read out each week by Roger, one of the residents or one of the guests.

 The series also saw the Matchbox competition to see who could fit the most individual items - except matches - into a matchbox.
 The winner somehow managed to fit 73 items into their matchbox and won 73 seconds to cram as many prizes from the kitchen as they could into a giant matchbox, including the Sandwich Quiz Golden Loaf trophy and the shirt Harry was wearing.

 The series finale also saw Ethel at odds with her bank manager Frederick Crossfield (Michael Maynard), who sends bailiffs round to the house to repossess the furniture.
 The episode ended with Ethel, Harry, Dawn, Neil, Martin, Hazel and Fred barricading the front door.